GurjarMohit/weatherApp_/README.md

-Creating a README file for a WeatherApp written in Java is a great way to provide instructions and information for users and developers.
  Here's a template you can use:

 WeatherApp
 WeatherApp is a Java application that retrieves weather information based on user input.